 Sobriety is a life-long commitment.
 This means that even once you leave inpatient, you must continue to be dedicated to your recovery.
 It can be very difficult to apply the skills and lessons you learned in inpatient into your daily life.
 Therefore, sober living offers a bridge between inpatient treatment and mainstream society.
 Sober homes can help you ease back into the “real world” without simply throwing you back in and hoping you have the skills to stay sober.
 Sober living facilities provide a safe and sober environment to come home to each night and a sober community to help you adjust to your new life.

 - Sober homes facilitate recovery by providing an environment that allows residents to support themselves through promoting empowerment and emotional well-being

 - Sober facilities usually have established rules that help in ensuring the safety and sobriety of their residents

 - Sober living also offers activities such as meditation, yoga, and 12-step meetings that can help strengthen the sobriety of its residents

 - Sober living options can help their residences slowly return to their community without the risks that come with returning to places and people that they associate with their addiction

-If you are interested in moving into a sober living facility, Design for Recovery can offer you the safe, supportive environment you seek.
-Design for Recovery’s residences, based in Mar Vista and Playa Del Rey, helps their residents stay sober through one-on-one mentoring, weekly house gatherings, employment support, money management, family outreach, and foundation based on the 12 Steps of Alcoholics Anonymous.
+If you are interested in moving into a sober living facility, Design for Recovery – Sober Living East can offer you the safe, supportive environment you seek.
+Design for Recovery – Sober Living East residences, based in Mar Vista and Playa Del Rey, helps their residents stay sober through one-on-one mentoring, weekly house gatherings, employment support, money management, family outreach, and foundation based on the 12 Steps of Alcoholics Anonymous.

-Design For Recovery can help you develop a base of skills and tools to thrive in society while also providing you with opportunities for leisure activities, community support, and employment.
-Contact Design for Recovery where you can work on healing from the past, while paving the way for a brighter future.
+Design for Recovery – Sober Living East can help you develop a base of skills and tools to thrive in society while also providing you with opportunities for leisure activities, community support, and employment.
+Contact Design for Recovery – Sober Living East where you can work on healing from the past, while paving the way for a brighter future.